sola-da/NL2Type/README.md

 In the results file, the column "original" contains the actual type of the datapoint, the column "top\_5\_prediction" refer to the top 5 most likely predictions as explained in the paper, separated by the token "%".

+The column "datapoint_type" indicated whether the point is a function or parameter, with the value 0 for a function and 1 for a parameter.

 - To use the model to make predictions using the same test data as used in the paper, run the following commands:
 ```shell
 cd scripts